Up to 200 hurt in attack on Syrian Alawite village: activists

 Syria's Sunni Muslim majority has mostly led the uprising against Assad, and that has caused friction with minorities such as the Alawites, who have largely stood by the president.

-Wounded children, apparently Alawites from Aqrab, appeared at an opposition field hospital in the town of al-Houla, where they were interviewed by rebels in videos published on YouTube.
+Wounded children, apparently Alawites from Aqrab, appeared at an opposition field hospital in the town of al-Houla, a few kilometers (miles) away, where they were interviewed by rebels in videos published on YouTube.

 "We were inside the house with shabbiha, they said they were protecting us from the rebels.
 The rebels started telling us come out, no one will hurt you," said Mohamed Judl, a young boy covered in a blanket, shivering as he was interviewed by an activist at the clinic.
 "The shabbiha wouldn't let us leave."